Supersymmetric Derived Stacks: Pre-homotopical Algebraic context

-Since $k$ is the unit for $\kMod$, $\Delta k$ the unit in $\ksMod$, if $c_*$ is the constant simplicial functor then, $c_*( k) = \uk$ is the unit for $\skMod$ and $c_*(\Delta k ) = \Delta \uk$ is the unit for $\sksMod$, a constant graded simplicial object.
-Let $X$ be a cofibrant object in $\sksMod$.
-If we call $Q$ the cofibrant replacement functor in $\sksMod$, componentwise that can be obtained from the cofibrant replacement functor on $\skMod$.
-We want: \beq Q \Delta \uk \boxtimes X \rarr \Delta \uk \boxtimes X \eeq a weak equivalence for any cofibrant object $X$ in $\sksMod$.
-That means the components of $X$ are cofibrant in $\skMod$ as well, and this latter being a symmetric monoidal category (\cite{TV1}, \cite{TV2}) we have $Q \uk \oT X_i \rarr \uk \oT X_i$ cofibration for $i=0,1$, both of which recombine into \eqref{Qkx}, a cofibration, and this for all cofibrant $X$ in $\sksMod$.
-Finally, $\bT_k$ being symmetric in $\ksMod$, so is its prolongation to $\sksMod$.
-This completes the proof that $\sksMod$ is a symmetric monoidal model category.\\
+Since $k$ is the unit for $\kMod$, $\Delta k$ the unit in $\ksMod_*$, if $c_*$ is the constant simplicial functor then, $c_*( k) = k_*$ is the unit for $\skMod$ and $c_*(\Delta k ) = \Delta k_*$ is the unit for $\sksMod_*$, a constant bi-graded simplicial object.
+If we call $Q$ the cofibrant replacement functor in $\sksMod_*$, entrywise that can be obtained from the cofibrant replacement functor on $\skMod$.
+We want: \beq Q \Delta k_* \boxtimes X \rarr \Delta k_* \boxtimes X \eeq a weak equivalence for any cofibrant object $X$ in $\sksMod_*$.
+That means the entries of $X$ are cofibrant in $\skMod$ as well, and this latter being a symmetric monoidal category (\cite{TV}, \cite{TV4}) we have $Q k_* \oT X_{ip} \rarr k_* \oT X_{ip}$ cofibrations for $i,p=0,1$, all of which recombine into \eqref{Qkx}, a cofibration, and this for all cofibrant $X$ in $\sksMod_*$.
+Finally, $\bT_k$ being symmetric in $\ksMod_*$, so is its prolongation to $\sksMod_*$.
+Thus we have proved: \begin{sksModstSymmMonModCat} $\sksMod_*$ is a symmetric monoidal model category. \end{sksModstSymmMonModCat}